When Should I Consider In-Home Respite Care?

 Keeping your home clean and tidy so your loved one can enjoy it is part of what you do, and your service’s providers do the same.

-Your parent’s health care professional reminds your parent to take medication but does not generally administer medications.
+Your parent’s non-medical home care professional can remind your parent to take medication but does not administer medications.

-If your parent needs extra help with medication, a nurse is available who can administer medications to your loved one.
+If your parent needs extra help with medication, a certified nurse is required to administer medications to your loved one.